Enzo Ebosse: Club career

 On 23 August 2016, Ebosse made his professional debut for Lens in the Coupe de la Ligue against Paris FC.
 He made his league debut for RC Lens in a 2–0 Ligue 2 loss to US Orléans on 28 August 2017.

 Ebosse joined Le Mans, newly promoted to Ligue 2, in 2019.

 On 16 July 2020, Ebosse joined Angers SCO.
 He signed a three-year contract at the club.

 On 29 July 2022, Ebosse signed a five-year contract with Udinese in Italy.

+On 29 January 2025, he joined Polish club Jagiellonia Białystok on loan for the remainder of the season.

+On 15 July 2025, Ebosse moved on loan to Hellas Verona, with a conditional obligation to buy.

 International career

 Ebosse was born in Amiens, France, and is of Cameroonian descent.
 He debuted with the Cameroon national team in a friendly 2–0 loss to Uzbekistan on 23 September 2022.